GuillaumeWaignier/kafka-apm-example/README.md

 ![kafka-apm-example](doc/apm-jaeger-simple.png "Simple jaeger")

 With Jaeger, we can trace the records between producer and consumer.
-However, the trace is lost after the KSQL process.
+We also have the trace after the KSQL process (there were lost with the otel agent in version 1.5.3).

 ![kafka-apm-example](doc/apm-elastic-simple.png "Simple jaeger")